openmultiplayer/web/docs/scripting/callbacks/OnPlayerSelectedMenuRow.md

 :::tip

 The menu ID is not passed to this callback.
-GetPlayerMenu must be used to determine which menu the player selected an item on.
+[GetPlayerMenu](../functions/GetPlayerMenu) must be used to determine which menu the player selected an item on.

 :::

+## Related Callbacks

+The following callbacks might be useful, as they're related to this callback in one way or another.

+- [OnPlayerExitedMenu](OnPlayerExitedMenu): This callback is called when a player exits a menu.
+- [OnDialogResponse](OnDialogResponse): This callback is called when a player responds to a dialog.

 ## Related Functions

+The following functions might be useful, as they're related to this callback in one way or another.

 - [CreateMenu](../functions/CreateMenu): Create a menu.
 - [DestroyMenu](../functions/DestroyMenu): Destroy a menu.